duglin/helloworld/README.md

 ```

 You'll notice that we pass in some environment variables telling it which
-git repo to accept events from, which Knative service to update, and
+git repo to get the source from, which Knative service to update, and
 where to store the built image.

 Let's execute that: